rafsanahmad/Flutter-Store-App/README.md

 # cupertino_store

-A fultter project to demostrate a store.
+A fultter project to demonstrate a store application.

 ## Getting Started